 To be a viable estimator, jackknifing should not only produce more reliable estimates of coefficient standard errors, but it should also have satisfactory coverage rates of its own.
-Unfortunately, TABLE 2 makes clear that this is not the case.
+Unfortunately, Table 2 makes clear that this is not the case.
 Coverage rates are rarely close to 95 percent and are frequently less than 50 percent.
 When N=T, the jackknife estimator does slightly better.
-Overall, the coverage rates of the jackknife estimator compare poorly with alternative panel data estimators, such as the PCSE estimator (Beck and Katz, 1995).7 environments patterned after the "real world."
+Overall, the coverage rates of the jackknife estimator compare poorly with alternative panel data estimators, such as the PCSE estimator (Beck and Katz, 1995).

+One disadvantage of our experimental methodology is that we do not directly control the values of cross-sectional and serial correlation.
+This is outweighed by the advantage of being able to measure estimator performance in simulated data environments patterned after the "real world."
 The fact that the jackknife estimator performs poorly under these conditions eliminates it as a viable alternative to existing panel data estimators.
-Until a better approach is developed, the recommendation of Reed and Ye (2010) remains valid: Researchers should use FGLS(Parks) if the goal is estimator efficiency, and another estimator (e.g. the PCSE) if the concern is reliable hypothesis testing.
+Until a better approach is developed, the recommendation of Reed and Ye (2011) remains valid: Researchers should use FGLS(Parks) if the goal is estimator efficiency, and another estimator (e.g. the PCSE) if the concern is reliable hypothesis testing.